L10Coding/l10coding/README.md

 * CompTIA Security+ — Certified
 * Google Cybersecurity Certificate
-* Microsoft SC-900 — In Progress
+* Microsoft SC-300 — In Progress
 * Microsoft AZ-900 — In Progress
+* Okta, SailPoint, and CyberArk on the roadmap

 ## 🤝 Let's Connect

+Open to Junior–Mid IAM / Identity Engineer roles (AD + Entra ID, Conditional Access, SSO, hybrid identity).

 I'm always interested in connecting with other cybersecurity professionals, IAM engineers, and people working with Microsoft identity and cloud technologies.
 If you're interested in identity security, Microsoft Entra ID, or IAM projects, feel free to connect or check out my repositories!

 📫 How to reach me: altonastewart@gmail.com